The kids of Shaheen need your help

 When Shaheen Academy opened, Usman went to go check it out.
 When he came down the other kids, told the instructor that they needed to kick this boy out.
 He lived on the street and he begged and did drugs.
 The teacher told the kids -

 "This place was made for him," and told Usman that he was welcome any time.
 Usman started coming every day, away from the influence of dangerous habits and something fun to focus on and learn.
-He is a naturally gifted athlete doing gymnastic and parkour movements so advanced for someone so young you cannot beleive he learned them on his own.
+He is a naturally gifted athlete doing gymnastics and parkour movements so advanced for someone so young you cannot believe he learned them on his own.
 Usman may have the stuff to become a world champion.
 Shaheen can give him that chance.

 Abu Bakr's mother was hired to clean a gym not to far from her house.
 Sometimes she would bring Abu Bakr who was 9 years old.
 He would sit on the stairs and look at the mats, the bags, the gloves.
 He would watch the adults train.
 He came day after day and just observed, he would even stay after his mother left.